AS: Adoption Services

-Family Preservation: Children and youth in need of protection that, after services from MCFD or DAA, are able to live safely with family or extended family.
+Family Preservation: Children and youth in need of protection that, after services from MCFD or ICFSA, are able to live safely with family or extended family.

 Front Line Workers: These are employees in the service delivery areas who provide services directly to MCFD clients, such as social workers, psychologists, nurses and their support staff.